 Many mental health professionals are recommending meditation to clients in various types of treatment for their mental health conditions.

 Journaling is another healthy way to address mental and emotional well-being.

 It is well known to help individuals cope and deal with stress.

-In fact, studies have shown journaling to help improve mental distress as well as levels of overall well-being.
+In fact, studies have shown that keeping a journal helps improve mental distress as well as levels of overall well-being.

 Holistic psychiatry professionals often recommend journaling to their clients as one of the easiest ways to start this new journey of holistic well-being.